 Over the past decade the rise of digital native organisations has captured the attention and imagination of investors and traditional firms alike.
-Their high valuations, ability to rapidly move into a market and deliver products and services to consumers quicker than ever before.
+Their high valuations, ability to rapidly move into a market and deliver products and services to consumers quicker than ever before have set new benchmarks for agility and innovation.

-In our experience many traditional organisations have realised by now that digital transformation is inevitable but changing older complex systems that has organically grown over the years into a "spaghetti" of customised entangled technology solutions is not easy to transform.
+In our experience many traditional organisations have realised by now that digital transformation is inevitable but changing older complex systems that have organically grown over the years into a "spaghetti" of customised entangled technology solutions is not easy to transform.
 Nor is the people and culture of a hierarchical organisation with rigid rules and principles.
 The alure of buying a digital organisation that can catapult them forward on their digital journey with innovative technologies and platforms have moved many to scour the market for those unique partners where merging can create value and agility.
 This is particularly relevant in a Private Equity (PE) environment where acquisitions can be a key part of an organisation's growth strategy.